 A d4 means you gain an average of 2-3 to that attack roll, ability check, or saving throw.
 A 10% to 15% chance to succeed is solid, especially if you can apply it to multiple people for 600 rounds.
 You’ll be able to buff your entire party at a +4 Proficiency Bonus; so at level 9.
 What’s really important is that this can be used per turn, not per round.
 You can add it to your attack roll, then add it to multiple save rolls during the turns of enemies.
 Super useful.

 This is a great ability, and it only gets better as time goes on.
 Use it wisely and you’ll see just how powerful peace can be!
+The Emboldening Bond 5E feature is a powerful option for first-level characters.

 Channel Divinity: Balm of Peace